stiks/yii2-composer-bower-skip/README.md

 ### Yii2 Bower Asset Package

 [yidas/yii2-bower-asset](https://github.com/yidas/yii2-bower-asset) goals to install Bower for Yii2 app by original Composer repository, and makes Bower and Composer separated.

+This is the recommended way to handle Bower with Yii2.

 ### Asset-Packagist Solution